 2.1.
-Study approach
+Study Approach

-Buehler et al. [2008] estimated the impact of cloud-filtering on UTH from microwave 91 measurements on monthly time scales to be less than 5%RH in the tropics (see their Fig-92 ure 4).
-They calculated the difference between UTH from using all pixels and UTH from 93 only clear pixels.
+[9] Buehler et al. [2008] estimated the impact of cloudfiltering on UTH from microwave measurements on monthly time scales to be less than 5%RH in the tropics (see their Figure 4).
+They calculated the difference between UTH from using all pixels and UTH from only clear pixels.
 Note that "clear" for microwave is different from "clear" for infrared.
-94 UTH data calculated without cloud filtering have some values more than 100%RH with 95 respect to water due to cloud contamination.
-Therefore, estimates of Buehler et al. [2008] 96 can be considered as the upper limit of the sampling bias in microwave UTH data and 97 the true bias will be less than their estimate.
-Thus, the microwave estimate of UTH can 98 be used to estimate the CSB in IR data, although CSB can be a few %RH higher where 99 precipitating cold clouds are present.
-100
+UTH data calculated without cloud filtering have some values more than 100%RH with respect to water due to cloud contamination.
+Therefore, estimates by Buehler et al. [2008] can be considered as the upper limit of the sampling bias in microwave UTH data and the true bias will be less than their estimate.
+Thus, the microwave estimate of UTH can be used to estimate the CSB in IR data, although CSB can be a few %RH higher where precipitating cold clouds are present.

-The basic idea of our study is to select those microwave scenes which would be considered cloud-free by HIRS, and compare this sub-sample to the cloud-cleared (as described in Section 2.5) AMSU-B/MHS data.
-In this way we can isolate the effect of the HIRS clearsky only sampling, while at the same time ignoring any other differences between the two sensor types (such as slightly different weighting functions of HIRS and AMSU-B/MHS, calibration errors, or RT model errors).
+[10] The basic idea of our study is to select those microwave scenes which would be considered cloud-free by HIRS, and compare this subsample to the cloud-cleared (as described in section 2.5) AMSU-B/MHS data.
+In this way we can isolate the effect of the HIRS clear-sky-only sampling, while at the same time ignoring any other differences between the two sensor types (such as slightly different weighting functions of HIRS and AMSU-B/MHS, calibration errors, or RT model errors).
 Note that the HIRS data are only used to define sampling, the HIRS UTH data themselves are not used anywhere in this study.